Phish: Return, Round Room, Undermind, and disbandment: 2002–2004

 On May 25, 2004, Anastasio announced on the Phish website that the band would disband at the end of their 2004 summer tour.
-He wrote that he had met with the other members earlier that month to discuss the "Strong feelings I’ve been having that Phish has run its course, and that we should end it now while it’s still on a high note."
+He wrote that he had met with the other members earlier that month to discuss the "Strong feelings I've been having that Phish has run its course, and that we should end it now while it's still on a high note."
 By the end of the meeting, he said, "We realized that after almost twenty-one years together, we were faced with the opportunity to graciously step away in unison, as a group, united in our friendship and our feelings of gratitude."
 The band's eleventh – and at the time final – studio album Undermind was released in June 2004.
 The band's summer 2004 began with two concerts at Keyspan Park in Brooklyn, New York.
 The first concert was recorded for the live album and concert documentary Phish: Live in Brooklyn, while the second featured a guest appearance by rapper Jay-Z, who performed two songs with the band.
 Later that summer, the band appeared on the Late Show with David Letterman and performed a seven-song set from atop the marquee of the Ed Sullivan Theater for fans who had gathered on the street.

 The 2004 tour finished with the band's seventh summer festival on August 14 and 15, which were billed as their final performances.
 The Coventry festival was named for the town in Vermont that hosted the event, which was held at the nearby Newport State Airport.

+The concerts were simulcast in movie theaters and on XM Satellite Radio.
+"The Curtain With" was the final song the band performed at their then-final concert on August 15.
 After Coventry, the members of the band admitted they were disappointed with their performance at the festival; In the official book Phish: The Biography, Anastasio expressed that "Coventry itself was a nightmare.
 It was emotional, but it was not like we were at our finest.
 I certainly wasn't".
+The festival weekend was beset by logistical issues, including heavy rain, muddy conditions in the festival area and a traffic jam on Interstate 91.

 Post-disbandment and interim: 2004–2008

-Following the break-up, the band's members remained in amicable communication with one another.
+Following the breakup, the band's members remained in amicable communication with one another.
 The members also occasionally appeared on each other's solo albums and collaborated on side-projects.